Shirral/folksy-stichers/README.md

 - **CSS:**
     - No errors were found in the custom CSS code.
 [W3C Jigsaw validator](https://jigsaw.w3.org/css-validator/) was used.

+- **Performance, accessibility, best practices and SEO:**

+    - The above have been tested with [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk).
+The Performance is the weakest point of the website, with a score of 73% (the yellow zone).
+Some steps suggested by Lighthouse have already been taken - such as compressing the images and using lazy loading - but there's still room for improvements.
+    The Accesibility, Best Practices and SEO are all in the green zone, with 95%, 100% and 100%, respectively.

 ### Manual Testing: Features

 | Feature       | Expected behaviour | Action  | Result